KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 The up key can be used to see previous commands.
 By default, usually the last 1000 commands are remembered.
 The command history list is kept in `bash_history` in the home directory and can be viewed at any time with `history | less`.

-The tab key can be used to take advantage of *completion* which saves you the trouble of having to type what the rest of what the shell can infer you were going to.
+The tab key can be used to take advantage of *completion* which saves you the trouble of having to type the rest of what the shell can infer you were going to.

 - `date`
   - Shows the current date